awerlang/angular-responsive-tables/README.md

  * table: wt-responsive-table
    * td: responsive-omit-title: title should be ommited
    * td: responsive-omit-if-empty: no row for empty cells
+   * td: responsive-dynamic: add it when there's an `ng-if` directive applied to the element

 ## Installation